bahrus/custom-enhancements/README.md

 ## How do I, or my users, access my class instance?

 In lots of ways, which we will describe below.
 We want to make this as convenient for all parties as possible, which we will get into late.
 But since we stipulated "isolated", we did not specify where or how.

+## Why not extend Attribute?

-Why ElementEnhancement and not CustomAttribute?
-This proposal **does** "break" if we change it to that name, and the good news is there are some viable, interesting proposals, linked above, which take that approach.
+Why ElementEnhancement and not Attribute?
+This proposal "breaks" if we change it to that name, and the good news is there are some viable, interesting proposals, linked above, which take that approach.
 I think this naming convention, which may take a little bit of getting used to, based on current parlance, aligns much better with the ultimate goal of this proposal.
 This proposal sees custom attributes as a means to an end, just as "custom tag name" is a means to a more abstract end:  A custom (HTML) Element.

 Also, a single element enhancement can "own" multiple attributes (for enhancements that are particularly semantic in nature).